EllinghamTech/PHPUserSystem/README.md

 The `UserFactory` and all the _Helper_ classes use only static methods.
 These classes are extendable for your own custom capabilities.

+## Support
+You can get support from https://ellingham.dev/ or by opening a ticket on GitHub.

+We will be providing more support in the future after the release of Version 1.0.